PinkySmile/norminette/README.md

 	norminette [-vcfunahd] [-I<path>] [folders/files]

 ## DESCRIPTION :
+   	--update	Updates from the repository in ~/norminette (will ask for sudo passord)

 	-a :		Enables v, u, b, I. and l options (like -vbunlI.)

 	-b :		Displays all banned functions found (useless without -I)